CaptainxxMorgan/CaptainxxMorgan/README.md

 - 👋 Hi, I’m @CaptainxxMorgan
-- 👀 I’m interested in GTA RP FiveM Scripts, Twitch extention building.
+- 👀 I’m interested in Scripts, Twitch extention building, and obs plugins.
-- 🌱 I’m currently learning how to build a world with GTA.
+- 🌱 I’m currently learning how to build a world.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything...
-- 📫 How to reach me on here is fine.
+- 📫 Reach out to me on here is fine.

 <!---
 CaptainxxMorgan/CaptainxxMorgan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.